Ber-geb/Guess-Number-Game/README.md

  # Netlify

- Here is the netlify link to check out the game
+ Here is the netlify link to check out the game.

  https://sharp-meitner-f267f3.netlify.app/